EldersJavas/wails-react-windowsui-template/README.md

-# README
+# react-winui-wails-template

-这是个 wails 的模板罢了
+A awesome template of wails.